-Lanes must provide rear service access to properties frontier.
+Lanes must provide rear service access to properties fronting Name Road or Newcastle Street to sites which currently.

-Road or Newcastle Street to sites which C9 - Buildings should address new lanes to provide passive surveillance.
+Buildings should a development that collectively create new lanes.
+C9 - Buildings should address new lanes to provide passive surveillance.
 C10 - C11 Applicants must demonstrate that the proposed service lane will be of benefit to the traffic circulation system in the Rose Bay Centre as a whole.